Erich von Falkenhayn: Belarus (1918–1919)

-In February 1918, Falkenhayn became commander of the 10th Army in Belarus.
-The unit carried out the occupation tasks in Belarus after Treaty of Brest-Litovsk.
-As an Army unit commander, he witnessed the end of the war in Belarus.
+In February 1918, Falkenhayn was made commander of the 10th Army in Belarus.
+The army carried out the occupation tasks in Belarus after Treaty of Brest-Litovsk.
+As an Army commander, he witnessed the end of the war in Belarus.
 In December 1918 he oversaw the withdrawal of the 10th Army to Germany.
-The formation disbanded in February 1919 and Falkenhayn retired from the army following the dissolution of his unit.
+The formation disbanded in February 1919 and Falkenhayn retired from the army following the dissolution of his army.

 Retirement

 In 1919, Falkenhayn retired from the army and withdrew to his estate, where he wrote his autobiography and several books on war and strategy.
-His war memoirs were translated into English as The German General staff and Its Critical Decisions, 1914–1916 (1919).
+His war memoirs were translated into English as The German General Staff and Its Critical Decisions, 1914–1916 (1919).
 With the benefit of hindsight, he remarked that the German declarations of war on Russia and France in 1914 were "justifiable but overly-hasty and unnecessary".
 Falkenhayn died in 1922, at Schloss Lindstedt, near Potsdam and was buried in Potsdam.